vijay8i/this-and-that/01-build-systems/notes/06-gn-ninja-conan-take-3.md

     main()
 ```

-With the logging in place, I could see that a new entry is added to the
+With the logging in place, I could see a new entry added to the log file
-log file whenever *gn* runs and not when *ninja* runs.
-Now I am sure that
+whenever _gn_ runs and not when _ninja_ runs.
+Now I am sure that the
-the dependencies are installed at *gen-time* and not at *build-time*.
-I
+dependencies are installed at _gen-time_ and not at _build-time_.
+I also
-also discovered that the script is invoked everytime *gn gen* command is
+discovered that the script is invoked everytime _gn gen_ command is issued.
+At
-issued.
-At first I thought that I should figure out a way to skip
+first I thought that I should figure out a way to skip invoking the script if
-invoking the script if the dependencies have been installed, by learning
+the dependencies have been installed, by learning more _gn_ fu.
+On second
-more *gn* fu.
-On second thought, I think that would be a wrong thing to
+thought, I think that would be a wrong thing to work on since it is a concern of
-work on since it is a concern of *conan*.
-I still would like to know if
+_conan_.
+I still would like to know if that is doable using _gn_, but for now I
-that is doable using *gn*, but for now I think this is good enough.
+think this is good enough.

 ## Wrap up

-I wanted to document my experience in revisiting an area of software
+I wanted to document my experience in revisiting an area of software engineering
-development that I haven't paid attention to for a long time, and that
+that I haven't paid attention to in a while; and it is done.

-is what I did up to this point.
-Anything that we touch and use has pros
-and cons, and it is tempting to end with such a list and call it a wrap.
+Anything that we touch and use has pros and cons, and it is tempting to end with
-I won't do that since my quest has been subjective from the start, and
+such a list and call it a wrap.
+I won't do that since my quest has been
-creating such a list would feel out of context.
-Instead, let me just write
+subjective from the start, and creating such a list would feel out of context.
-down a few thoughts on the nature and purpose of my quest.
+Instead, let me just write down a few thoughts on the nature and purpose of my
+quest.

-At an abstract level, I do not like products that work hard to dumbify
+At an abstract level, I do not like products that work hard to dumbify the user
-the user to the point where no one knows what a button does and why.
-I
+to the point where no one knows what a button does and why.
+I see a red flag
-see a red flag whenever I find the word "easy" in the documentation of
+whenever I find the word "easy" in the documentation of a product.
-a product.

 So, better is not easy.
-Better to me is when I enjoy working with a tool
+Better to me is when I enjoy working with a tool or
-or within a system to build or create something that helps me or others.
+within a system to build or create something that helps me or others.
+It is the
-It is the process I mostly care about, and every step of that process
+process I mostly care about, and every step of that process should be something
-should be something I can reason about and make sense.
-Good tools and
+I can reason about and make sense.
+Good tools and systems are lean on policy and
-systems are lean on policy and rich in mechanisms.
-If I can compose using
+rich in mechanisms.
+If I can compose using those mechanisms with minimal
-those mechanisms with minimal context, that makes the tool or the system
+context, that makes the tool or the system better.
-better.

 There is no such thing as a perfect build system.
-What you have often is
+What you have often is either
-either a *de facto* or *de jure* build system.
-Without a doubt, *cmake*
+a _de facto_ or _de jure_ build system.
+Without a doubt, _cmake_ is the _de
-is the *de facto* build system for C/C++ projects.
-It may also be the
+facto_ build system for C/C++ projects.
+It may also be the _de jure_ in many
-*de jure* in many organizations.
-So, you can't go wrong investing time
-in learning it.
+organizations.
+So, you can't go wrong investing time in learning it.

-For the rebels who do not rest until they find something *better* than
+For the rebels who do not rest until they find something _better_ than the
-the *status quo*, I think the combination of `gn` + `conan` + `ninja` is
+_status quo_, I think the combination of `gn` + `conan` + `ninja` is worth
-worth considering.
-I enjoyed the process, both the discovery and making
+considering.
+I enjoyed the process, both the discovery and making use of this
-use of this trio.
+trio.

-I am not sure where to place *meson* on this spectrum.
-In the end, it
+I am not sure where to place _meson_ on this spectrum.
+In the end, it is to each
-is to each their own.
+their own.

 /fin.